lukaspili/Reactive-Billing/README.md

 * **Reactive:** Exposes the In App Billing service methods as `Observable`, allowing to implement easy asynchrounous callbacks and other Rx-related fun stuff.

-* **No configuration:** Doesn't require a single line of configuration.
+* **No configuration:** Doesn't require to implement activities `onActivityResult()`.
 It makes it super easy to implement in any architectures (activities/fragments, single activity, etc).

 * **Lightweight:** Only does what it's supposed to do, nothing more.
 It doesn't implement any logic related to the billing: purchase verification, storage for offline usage, etc. It is all up to you.